Skip navigation

 Organizational Leadership

-The Ph.D. in Organizational Leadership – Organizational Leadership will prepare you to influence and strengthen organizations around the world as a scholar, teacher or business leader.
+The Ph.D. in Organizational Leadership – Organizational Leadership can prepare you to influence and strengthen organizations around the world as a scholar, teacher or business leader.
 The program focuses on theory and practical components essential to organizational success.

 The foundational methodology of biblical exegesis, principles of textual hermeneutics and socio-rhetorical criticism as it relates to organizational leadership studies.